awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 ## Example Queries for Amazon VPC Flow Logs<a name="query-examples-vpc-logs"></a>

 The following query lists all of the rejected TCP connections\.
-The query uses a `datetime` function to convert the timestamp field `ts`, and extracts only the day of the week for which these events occurred\.
+The query uses [Date and Time Functions and Operators](https://prestodb.io/docs/0.172/functions/datetime.html) to convert the timestamp field `ts`, and extracts only the day of the week for which these events occurred\.

 ```
 SELECT day_of_week(from_iso8601_timestamp(ts)) AS